 With its blend of culture and beautiful places to relax and play outdoors, Madrid has plenty to offer those who want to soak up the local culture that makes Spain so unique.
 Just few days in the city provides families with opportunities to learn about art and participate in both creative and athletic activities together.
 With so many things to do in Madrid with kids, let a local help you narrow down the best options.

 One of Madrid’s most popular destinations for outdoor fun is Retiro Park.
 Right in the center of the city and just a few blocks from the Prado museum, its 350 acres contain some 15,000 trees.
-The park features a lake with rowing boats for hire, and, along its shores, plenty of street entertainers will captivate your child’s attention.
+The park features a lake with rowing boats for hire, and along its shores, plenty of street entertainers will captivate your child’s attention.
 On the weekends you can enjoy puppet shows, face painting, magic shows and balloon sellers.
-The locals love this park too, so enthusiastic parents travel from all over Madrid by subway carrying their kids’ bikes and other sports equipment, making the Retiro Metro stop pretty crowded on Sunday mornings.
+The locals love this park too, so enthusiastic parents travel from all over Madrid by subway carrying their kids’ bikes and other sports equipment, making the Retiro metro station pretty crowded on Sunday mornings.

 Lake Near Crystal Palace